jcolag/silver-bat-01-seeking-refuge/text/08-guests.md

 He's two desks away, now, using his flashlight to sweep under the desks, which is potentially going to make this more difficult.

 One desk away, now.
-I continue to notice that this is not a particularly good plan, but all the better plans require me not being in this room alone with the guard.
+I continue to notice that this is not a spectacular plan, but all the better plans require me not being in this room alone with the guard.
 I check the tablet again, to make sure this isn't about to get worse and...it might.
 One GORGON guard heading this way, though slow enough that it's probably not in response to my guy in here.

 He's at my desk.
 I slip behind it to get out of his line of sight and, when he peeks underneath, throw a pen behind him, hoping for a brief distraction and crawl to the next row of desks toward the door.
 Another pen tossed into the corner as I make a break for the next row of desks.
 This time, he shoots near where it lands.
 While he's distracted, I do some quick and *ideally* quiet rewiring I hope will work to my advantage.
 One more pen flung to the opposite corner and I'm at the door.
 I slip out and---